Auburn, Kansas: 19th century

-In the 1850s, the city grew fast, and was often referred to as a "boom town".
+In the 1850s, the city grew rapidly and was often referred to as a "boom town".
 It was one of the largest in the state, and nearly became the state capital.
 However, Auburn was cast aside as an option, as the railroad bypassed the city.
 Topeka was chosen to be the capital because it had the railroad and an important ferry site along the Kansas River.
 Auburn's population dwindled, but continued to hover around 100 for many decades.

 20th century

 A description of the town from a 1912 volume of Kansas: A Cyclopedia of State History is as follows:

 Auburn, a money order post office of Shawnee county, is in the township of the same name, about 15 mi southwest of Topeka and 8 mi west of Wakarusa, which is the nearest railroad station.
 It is a trading center for that section of the county, has Baptist, Methodist and Presbyterian churches, telephone connection with Topeka and other adjacent points, and in 1910 reported a population of 72.
 Two rural free delivery routes start from the Auburn office and supply daily mail to the farmers of the vicinity.

 Auburn finally began to grow in population in the 1950s.
 An important issue at this time was the city's small school system.
 It consisted of Auburn Grade School (grades K-5) and Auburn High School (grades 6-12).
 The Highschool was quickly becoming overcrowded.
 It was eventually decided that the Auburn School district would merge with the Washburn School District to increase efficiency.
 The last class graduated from Auburn High in 1966.
 The high school was razed to construct Auburn Middle School, and in 1990 this school closed and was converted to a community center, and the grade school remains open to this day.

 In the 1960s and 1970s, the city's population shrank, but was re-vitalized with large housing projects.
 Between 1975 and 1985, roughly 100 new split-level homes were built.